cgreen-devs/cgreen/BUILDING.md

     cmake -G"MSYS Makefiles" -DCMAKE_BUILD_TYPE:string=Debug ..
     make

-This will partially succeed.
-It will currently break when trying to build the `cgreen-runner`. (`cgreen-runner` dynamically loads libraries and discover tests in them and runs those.)
+This will (at this moment) build cleanly for both MSYS Native and MSYS/Mingw32 (haven't tried with Mingw64 yet).

 The current status is that this creates `libcgreen.dll` and `libcgreen.dll.a` which allows you to use the "main program runner"